NV Ingenieurskantoor voor Scheepsbouw

 The company was a joint venture by the German shipyards AG Vulcan Stettin (located in Stettin and Hamburg), the Krupp-owned Germaniawerft in Kiel, and AG Weser in Bremen.
 Design work was carried out at the facilities of these companies in Germany.

 Background information

 At the time of IvS, the Germans were bound by the Treaty of Versailles, signed in 1919.
 This treaty, among other terms, demanded that all German U-boats be destroyed or given to other nations.
 Thus the Reichsmarine was left without a submarine capability, and IvS was created to work around these restrictions.
 The work of the company was a major factor in the foundation of the Kriegsmarine of World War II.

-Submarine sales
+History

+NV Ingenieurskantoor voor Scheepsbouw (IvS) was founded on 21 July 1922 and initially was led from the Germaniawerft in Kiel, Germany.
+During this time the company gradually built up a team of skilled and experienced German and Dutch engineers that were led by technical director Hans Techel, the former director of U-boat design at Germaniawerft.
+In 1925, after resolving their legal technicalities with the Dutch government, IvS finally opened its office in The Hague and the eleven-man staff that were leading the firm from the office in Kiel moved to the Dutch office.
+This office at the corner of the Wagenstraat and Gedempte burgwal would be used by IvS till its dissolution in 1945.

+At first IvS used the old UB III and UC III boats of the Imperial German Navy as starting point for their new submarine designs.